siddkhannaa/SummerThing/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## About The Project 📚

 The Summer Fling aims to discover the compatibility between two unsuspecting individuals 😍.
 Did you ever wonder how compatible you are with your (not-so-secret) crush?
 How about if your two best friends should get together?
 Well with our open-source love calculator, you can easily find out!
-Simply deploy the website on GitHub and enter two names.
+Simply open the website on your favourite browser, or deploy it yourself from GitHub and enter two names.
 Share your results with confidence and become a love guru!

-Summer Fling is not liable for any emotional damages.
-Side effects may include heartbreak, depression and/or death.
+**NOTE**: Summer Fling is not liable for any emotional damages.
+Side effects may include heartbreak, depression and/or death 💀.

-To see our project in action, watch a quick demo on YouTube!
+To see our project in action, watch a quick demo on [YouTube](https://www.youtube.com/watch?v=CAsL6RKCipo)!
 <!-- LINK YOUTUBE VID HERE
 [![YouTube Demo](https://user-images.githubusercontent.com/92134792/169654930-86893442-06a4-4c9f-9371-730a79b39aaf.jpg)](https://www.youtube.com/watch?v=52vKAO761o8&ab_channel=RyanHu)
 -->

 Also feel free to check out the project's [wiki](https://github.com/siddkhannaa/summer-fling/wiki).

-### Built With
+### Built With 🏗

 - React.js
 - Javascript